TheRickyroy/higher-and-lower/README.md

 ## User Stories

+### External User’s Goal:
+The site’s users want to play an online game that has elements of chance.

+### Site Owner's Goal:
+The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.

 ### User:

 - As a user, I can view the website's Homepage, so that I can play the game it offers.